![]() |

 boats for Ireland, as they have done for 150 years.

-Recently, much new building has occured around the canal basin and facing
+Recently, much new building has occured around the Canal Basin and facing

 South View Road- much of which was undertaken by housing associations to provide